HappyShield/happyshield.github.io/readme.md

 Here's how to contribute translations!

+### 1. Create a Free GitHub Account

 1. Create a free GitHub account.
-(If you use an academic email address)
+(If you sign up using an academic email address you are eligible for a free 2-year upgrade to GitHub Pro, but this is not necessary for creating and editing translations to happyshield.github.io).
 2. Navigate to this repository, making sure that you are viewing the main version of the repository: "HappyShield/happyshield.github.io"

 To translate (or edit an existing translation):

-### Creating and Editing Translation Files
+### 2. Create and Edit Translation Files

 Watch [our video explaining how to create and edit translations files for HappyShield.Github.io here!](https://youtu.be/XLiHhSyrW8A)